grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ### Customize which logs to gather

-When you customize the discovery of logs, it will affect which Pods to gather logs from.
-The default is all Pods in all namespaces, but you can easily adjust this setting.
+The default for the Helm chart is to gather logs from all Pods in all namespaces.
+Use these settings to set which Pods you want logs collected from.

 * `logs.pod_logs.namespaces` - Only gathers logs from Pods in the given list of namespaces.
 * `logs.pod_logs.extraRelabelingRules` - Rules that filter from all Pods on the Cluster to the specific set